minerva-ds/diabetes-risk-identification-and-prediction/README.md

 ### Some Feature Interactions
-An intriguing interaction involves the feature "Have you had your cholesterol checked within the last 5 years?"
+An intriguing interaction involves checking the feature "Have you had your cholesterol checked within the last 5 years?"
 While the model suggests this increases diabetes risk, it likely indicates that individuals getting these checks might have pre-existing health concerns that necessitate such tests.
 However, staying on top of your health with checks is in itself a good thing.

 The model displays non-intuitive outcomes for various less predictive features.
 For instance, configurations indicating poorer mental health sometimes appear to slightly reduce the predicted risk of diabetes.
 However, removing these less predictive features has been shown to degrade model performance.
 These unexpected results could stem from several factors: rare co-occurrences of specific feature combinations, not fully understood interactions between features, dominant features overshadowing weaker ones, or inherent dataset limitations.
 As with all data science endeavors, the project is subject to continuous refinement to improve accuracy and reliability.